czhc/eiecs-demo/README.md

 2. Navigate to the ECS console.
 The Cloudformation template has also created a Task Definition named `ei-ecs-ubuntu-tfs-bridge`.

     1. Inspect the Task Definition for 2 containers: TF ModelServer and EI-enabled TF ModelServer from Tensor Flow Serving.
     2. Both containers are running on ubuntu Deep Learning optimized Container Images.
 The EI TF MS container downloads the additional EI-enabled MS binary and forces EI metadata lookup from the container instance.
+    3. Inspect the containers:
+        * EIA container running image `tensorflow-inference-eia:1.14.0` is serving at port `9001`
+        * Non-EIA container running image `tensorflow-inference:1.14.0` is serving at `8501`.

-        3. Inspect the entry point of the containers
+3. We will benchmark the inference calls made to the two containers.

+    1.

 # Resources